panoply/syncify/readme.md

 # Credentials

-Shop credentials can be stored within a `.env`, `.syncifyrc` file or supplied at runtime by assigning `process.env` variables.
-Using an `.env` file is the preferred approach for most use cases.
+Shop credentials can be stored within a `.env` or `.syncifyrc` file.
+You can also provide credentials at runtime using `process.env` variables.
+The preferred approach is to store this information within a `.env` file.

 ### Using a `.env` file